ECC-Pilot/documentation/source/index.md

     employee --> member
 ```

+Within an institution most often those four roles have a relevance for identification documents / cards:

+* student
+* employee
+* affiliate
+* alum

 The problem is, a natural person could have multiple account for an login - connected to an Identity Management System.
 For each account at an institution zero to seven eduPersonAffiliation roles could be assigned.
 So a natural person could have multiple roles and even the same role in multiple institutions, so scoped affiliations are potential important.